How experienced is my surgeon?

 • Has Fellowship sub-speciality training in refractive (Laser Eye) Surgery.

-Another important to bear in mind is the number of procedures performed at your chosen clinic.
-While more experienced surgeons will likely have performed a higher number of procedures, high patient turnover does not necessarily equate to a high-quality surgeon.
-Instead, you should also take the success rate and standard of correction into account.
+You may also consider the number of procedures performed at your chosen clinic.
+While more experienced surgeons may have completed a higher number of procedures, this doesn’t necessarily equate to a high-quality surgeon.
+It is important to also take into account the success rate and standard of correction achieved.